The magic of 13 wishes

 Decluttering your home, deep-cleaning your house or filing away documents that have been sitting around for months?

 The time between the end of December and early January has a long history that includes different rituals.
-There is a window of 12 holy days between Christmas Day and Dreikönigstag – which apparently in English is just called “Twelfth Day”.
-In Germany this time is called “between the years” but commonly it’s known as the “Twelve Days of Christmas”.
+There is a window of 12 holy days between Christmas Day and Epiphany or Three Kings’ Day (sometimes also referred to as “Twelfth Day”).
+In Germany, where I’m from, this time is called “between the years” but commonly it’s known as the “Twelve Days of Christmas”.

 During this time, we celebrate “Rauhnächte”.
 While researching for this article, I found out that in English it’s referred to as Twelfthide, the season of Epiphany.
 Interesting!